camunda-community-hub/camunda-saas-oauth-nodejs/README.md

 ## Advanced Usage

-The exported `OauthProvider` class is a wrapper for `OAuthProviderImpl` that hydrates the `OAuthProviderImpl` with credentials from the environment.
+The exported `OAuthProvider` class is a wrapper for `OAuthProviderImpl` that hydrates the `OAuthProviderImpl` with credentials from the environment.

 If you want to manually set the credentials (for example, to address multiple clusters in a single application), you can do so by creating an `OAuthProviderImpl` directly, like so: